natcap/invest.users-guide/source/marine_water_quality.rst

 2. **Grid size of a water cell**: A finer grid size better resolves spatial differences in model outputs.
 However, it requires more computation and memory.
 Too many grid cells may cause an out of memory error.

-3. **The quality of physical transport**: Reliable information on physical transport processes is critical for reasonable model results.
+3. **The credibility of physical transport**: Reliable information on physical transport processes is critical for reasonable model results.

-4. **No vertical transport**: The governing mass balance equation of the model considers only horizontal transport of mass; it assumes no vertical transport.
+4. **No vertical transport**: The governing mass balance equation of the model considers only horizontal transport of mass; it simulates vertically averaged conditions.

 5. **Size of the modeling domain**: If the ocean boundary is too close to the pollutant loading points, inaccurate boundary values may artificially affect the model results.
 We therefore recommend users to prepare the grid system such that the ocean boundary is not too close to the loading locations.